 To answer that question, we first have to look at the total return that both REITs yield in the past year (let’s use CY2016 for a fair comparison).

-2. Avoid REITs With Poor Macro Outlook
+2. Poor Macro Outlook

-3. Avoid REITs With High Gearing
+3. Watch Out For High Gearing

 Most REITs typically use debt to finance the acquisition of new properties into their portfolio.
 Thus, investments in REITs will expose investors to interest rate risk.
 This means that as interest rate increases, it will negatively impact the earnings of REITs and thus, affect the distribution for REITs.